Constraints and Consistency of Rotating Regular Black Hole Thermodynamics

-For a class of rotating regular black holes, the independent thermodynamic extensive quantities include: the entropy $S$, the angular momentum $J$, the regularization parameter $q$, and the parameter $\alpha$.
-In this phase space $\{S,\ J,\ q,\ \alpha\}$, from Eq.(\ref{eq:33}), we obtain the squared-mass formula as
+For the rotating ``mother'' black hole, the independent thermodynamic extensive quantities include: the entropy $S$, the angular momentum $J$, the regularization parameter $q$, and the parameter $\alpha$.
+In this phase space $\{S,\ J,\ q,\ \alpha\}$, from Eq.(\ref{eq:41}), we obtain the squared-mass formula as